CEREBRAL HEMORRHAGE

 Pathology

-- amyloid deposits in small and medium-sized cerebral arteries without systemic amyloidosis
+- amyloid deposition in small to medium-sized cerebral arteries without systemic amyloidosis

 - there is some association with typical Alzheimer’s changes, such as neuritic plaques and neurofibrillary tangles